 If all works well when the program is run as administrator, you can opt to always run the program as administrator.
 In addition, you might want to run the program in compatibility mode for an older version of Windows.

-How to set a program to always run as administrator:
+How to Set a Program to Always Run as Administrator

-- Locate the program you want to launch with admin rights
+- Locate the program you want to launch with admin rights.

-- Right click the program icon and choose the properties option
+- Right click the program icon and choose the properties option.

-- Select the compatibility tab from the window that appears
+- Select the Compatibility tab from the window that appears.

-Note: you may also want to run this run this program in compatibility mode if it was originally created for another version of Windows.
+You may also want to run this run this program in compatibility mode if it was originally created for another version of Windows.

-- Once finished setting your options, click Apply to accept the changes
+- Click Apply to accept the changes.